 10. NOT ONLY DO WE NEVER STOP MOVING, WE ARE USUALLY MOVING FAST.
 A lot of us are fast talkers, fast thinkers, fast movers.
 I do everything fast……which makes it kind of surprising that I am also chronically late to every single event in my life.
-I am one of the fast talkers and fast thinkers.
+I speak and even think fast.
 I breathe fast…..I even eat fast .
 A lot of people who have GAD and/or Panic Disorder just seem to have an over-all faster pace than the rest of the world.

-How many laid back people do you know who move fast or talk fast?
+How many laid back, calm people do you know who move fast or talk fast?
 I can’t think of any off of the top of my head.
-Slow movements and slow speech and slow breathing tell the brain that you are good….you aren’t in a hurry….nothing is phasing you…you are in control…and it sees no need to send you any adrenaline.
+Being calm and being slow go hand in hand.
+Being anxious and quick are the flip side of that coin.
 Body language and body movement play a big role in how your brain interprets your level of security.
 I frequently have to remind myself of this and slow myself down.

 Now on their own, all of these personality traits of ours aren’t so bad.